 Shakespeare for Every Day of The Year

-The wonderful Allie Esiri’s most recent compilation, Shakespeare for Every Day of the Year, a brilliant collection of 366 of Shakespeare’s poems as well as passages from his plays has just been released in both in a regular book and an audio book format.
+The wonderful Allie Esiri’s Shakespeare for Every Day of the Year, a brilliant collection of 366 of Shakespeare’s poems as well as passages from his plays was released in both in a regular book and an audio book format.
 And guess who is among the brilliant cast reciting Bard’s poetry for every day of the year on the audio book?
 Damian Lewis!
 And the rest of the cast is equally spectacular: Helen McCrory.
 Simon Russell Beale.
 Papa Essiedu.
 Jade Anouka.
 Hattie Morahan.
 Jot Davies.
 Ben Allen.

-We are thrilled that Macmillan Children’s celebrated the audiobook of Shakespeare for Every Day of the Year book with an extract from Macbeth read by our favorite actor!
-Hear it below.
+And we love it that Macmillan Children’s Books celebrated the audiobook of Shakespeare for Every Day of the Year book with an extract from Macbeth read by our favorite actor!
+Hear it below!

 Keep on Running: 50 Years of Island Records